What is new? Table 2 for classifying the hazardousness of substances for textile PPE has been updated and expanded.

 • Physical effect: if a medium does not react chemically with the plastic, it can still lead to a physical change in its properties.
 For example, this can result in surface changes and thus in the friction values, causing stiffening of the textile or swelling of the contaminated area.
 The changes resulting from a physical effect of the medium are reversible and can usually be remedied by washing out the chemical.

-The three main materials used in textile PPE are polyamide (PA), polyester, more precisely polyethylene terephthalate (PET) and ultra-high-molecular-weight polyethylene (UHMWPE), also known under the trade name Dyneema.
+The three main materials used in textile PPE are polyamide (PA), polyester, more precisely polyethylene terephthalate (PET) and ultra-high-molecular-weight polyethylene (HMPE), also known under the trade name Dyneema.
 Substances which cause changes to the properties of plastics can be divided into acids, bases, solvents, salts and oxidizing agents.
 By determining the pH value of the chemical, an initial rough indication of possible damage can be obtained.
 A substance with a pH value of 7, which corresponds to that of water, is considered neutral.
 The lower the pH value, the more acidic the substance is.
 The higher the pH value, the more alkaline the substance is.
 In Table 1, the pH limits show the range at which an acid or base can have a damaging effect on the plastic.

 Method: How Were the Tests Performed?